Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Literature about Geometric Algebra

 Recommended books from a personal view are:
-- Dorst: Geometric Algebra for Computer Science, 1st revised ed.
+- Dorst/Fontijne/Mann: Geometric Algebra for Computer Science, 1st revised ed.
 Includes CGA.
 Including and using GAViewer and Gaigen2.
 - Hildenbrand: Foundations fo Geometric Algebra Computing.
 Including CGA and using Gaalop.
 Basic GA knowledge is preferrable.
 - Hildenbrand: The Power of Geometric Algebra Computing.
 More from Gaalop and extensions of CGA into cubic, conic, quantum.